 As we now have identified the conditions and solutions, we will next produce Remedial Design Drawings and Specifications for your review and approval.
 We produce the cover sheet with a Schedule of Work and necessary project data.
 We produce and obtain auxiliary sheets as applicable.
 We produce Base Sheets (Plans/elevations, etc.) with “tagged” locations coinciding with the Issue List items and the Remedial Details.
 We will provide preliminary drawings, project specifications and other documents that illustrate the project’s component repairs to be peer reviewed by you, the board of directors.

 Do we need a permit?
 Do we need plans?
 These are the first two questions we often hear from clients.
 The answers are more often, yes and yes.
 In today’s world permits are required, which often trigger the need for a good set of plans for the city to review and approve.
 These plans will become a part of the Bid Package.
 A good Bid Package with a good set of plans and specifications yields the most equitable bids.
 A good set of plans and construction documents are the rules of the road for your project.
-Many arguments and misunderstandings are eliminated with a good set of plans and specifications.

 Work Scope Specifications